salesforce/lwc/scripts/release/README.md

 ## `yarn release:publish:ci`

-This script publishes packages to NPM from a release branch and is limited to use in CI to ensure that all tests are run as part of the process.
+This script publishes packages to NPM.
+It restricts usage to a CI context to ensure that all tests are run as part of the process.
+It also restricts usage to release branches.
 A release branch is defined as a branch that matches one of the following regular expressions:

 -   /^master\$/
 -   /^winter\d+\$/
 -   /^spring\d+\$/
 -   /^summer\d+\$/

-This script is triggered when the most recent commit is a release commit associated with a tag matching the regular expression /^v.\*/.
+This script is triggered when a git tag that matches the regular expression /^v.\*/ is pushed to Github.

-The dist-tag used depends on the current branch.
+The npm dist-tag used depends on the current branch.
 If the current branch is `master` then the dist-tag is `next`.
 For all other release branches (e.g., `winter21`), the branch name is used as the dist-tag.